The first question you should be asking is: Why do I want to grow?

 Once your buds are done drying i.e. the stems “snap” easily, place them in a wide-mouthed glass mason jar with a screw-top lid.
 Fill the jars to just below the top but don’t pack the buds in (doing so will decrease air flow and cause problems later on).
 Store the mason jars in a closet or cabinet where the temperature stays between 10 and 15 degrees Celsius.
 Your jars should remain here for 1 to 3 weeks in order to cure the buds and finish the harvesting process.
 That said, once a day you need to briefly open the jars.
 This allows fresh air to get in and any gases produced by the curing process to get out.
 Have a look in the media links section for a few cool videos regarding curing.

 Breeding And Cloning To Continue The Cannabis Life-Cycle

-As we touched on above, new, viable pot seeds (able to be planted and produce a new plant) will grow in the colas of the female plants in the 2 to 16 weeks after they have been pollinated from by a nearby male plant.
+As we touched on above, new, viable seeds (able to be planted and produce a new plant) will grow in the colas of the female plants in the 2 to 16 weeks after they have been pollinated from by a nearby male plant.
 The pistils on the seed pods may change colors before the pods burst and the new seeds are scattered to the soil below.
-However, this isn’t the only way to get ahold of pot seeds in order to continue the strain.
+However, this isn’t the only way to get hold of seeds in order to continue the strain.

-You can avoid having to germinate new unidentified male seeds and continue the cannabis life-cycle of your most successful plants through a process known as sensimilla cloning.
+You can avoid having to germinate new unidentified male seeds and continue the cannabis life-cycle of your most successful plants through a process known as cloning.
 You can grow new, genetically identical versions of your favorite strains year after year by cutting a branch of four or more inches from your best plant and planting it in rooting solution.
 This process will stimulate the cut branch into growing a new root which you can then replant.
 If you do this after every growing season, you will always have new material with which to start your next year’s harvest.